s-leroux/Pegparse/README.md

 --------------------

 You construct the grammar using the functions exported from `lib/grammar.js`.
-For example, to parse a comma separated value (CSV) file, you could write the following grammar:
+For example, to parse a comma-separated value (CSV) file, you could write the following grammar:

 ```